Use WebGL in Internet Explorer 11 to create dynamic 2D and 3D graphics for games and interactive content.

 Since WebGL is a web standard, you can write content that works across browsers and devices.
 For more info and best practices, see Hyper-Fast Web Graphics with WebGL.

-Here are the methods, objects, and properties that are supported as of IE11.
+For methods, objects, and properties that are supported as of IE11, see the WebGL API.